PXLRoboticsLab/PX4_SITL_Docker/README.md

 ### 4. Using the container

 The container will start a simple bash environment.
 The terminal multiplexer `tmux` is also present.
 It's advised to use it if multiple bash shells are needed.
-For example, to run Webots together with other programs.
+For example, to run Gazebo together with other programs.

 A `tmux` [cheat sheet](documents/tmux.pdf) is included in this repository.